Mikeware/SpaceBattleArena/doc/server/config.md

 ###attack_speed_min = int
 ###attack_speed_max = int
-Range for the amount of speed a Dragon will increase by when it sees a Ship.
+Range for the amount of speed a Dragon will *increase by* when it sees a Ship.
+This is fixed when a Dragon is instantiated.

 ###attack_time_min = float
 ###attack_time_max = float